Best Cash Envelope Wallet Systems

 - It will make your life easier.

-After living on cash envelopes for ten years, here are my criteria when selecting a cash envelope wallet system:
+After living on cash envelopes for over twelve years, here are my criteria when selecting a cash envelope wallet system:

 - The wallet needs to accommodate 3-6 cash categories.

-- The wallet needs to accommodate all of my “wallet-y” items, including my various cards, checkbook, and coins.
+- The wallet needs to accommodate all of my “wallet-y” items, including my various cards and coins.
 The coin storage is really important as many options on etsy don’t have a place for change.

 - The wallet needs to be relatively thin.
 This eliminates most of the 100% handmade cloth options.
 You DO NOT need the individual envelopes/slots to zip.
 This adds unnecessary bulk.
 The wallet just needs some overall closure device to make sure the cash doesn’t fall out.